lcouper/RprogrammingCourse/Week2/PracticeExercises/README.md

 ### 2. Data reshaping: esophageal cancer example ###

 2.1) Load the 'esoph' data in R using the code below.
 The 'esoph' data in R contains records on 88 age/alcohol/tobacco combinations from a case-control study in France.
-Check out tht following page for information on what's contained in this datase: https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/esoph.html
+Check out the following page for information on what's contained in this datase: https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/esoph.html

 ```
 library(datasets)